 - When you are done, simply press the IMPORT button in the lower right corner.

 Next, Lightroom is going to close the Import Module and start the process of importing new photos.
-In our case, since we are importing only three new images, the process will be very fast.
+In our case, since we are importing only one new image, the process will be very fast.
 Sometimes, however, when I return from a trip with thousands of new images, it might take hours to import.

 The import process takes time because for every new photo you intend to import, Lightroom needs to generate a preview image.

 You have probably heard that, in contrast to Photoshop or other editing programs, Lightroom uses nondestructive editing.
 What this actually means is that you do not edit the actual images in Lightroom; instead, you only see the previews generated by the program which always leaves the original images untouched.

 As you can see, the preview generation is the essential part of the Lightroom workflow.
 When I have a high number of photos to import, I often start the process late at night and go to bed.
 Once I wake up the next morning, the import is done and I am ready to start editing.

 Find some photos on your computer and practice the import process by following the same steps.
 The goal here is to be 100% comfortable in doing this on your own.

 If you have any questions, please use the comment section below, I will be glad to assist you.